stennety/mywebsite/about.md

 ---
 title: About Me
-description: Paul Fosters portfolio of professional web career and product design degree work.
+description: Paul Fosters portfolio of web design work.
 I have nearly 4 years commercial front-end web design experience for some well known brands.
 ---

-My name is Paul Foster, this site is collection of my professional career.
+My name is Paul Foster, this site is a collection of my web career work.
 I have nearly 4 years commercial front-end web design experience for some well-known high-street and online brands.
 I have produced ads, content hubs, microsites and mailshots with millions of views.

 ## Work Overview